 It apparently got a big reaction from the audience, with lots of laughter…leading into the presenter’s subject.

-In that case, I wrote humor to fit specific subject matter.
+In that case, I wrote humor to fit a specific subject matter.
 But often I have clients who are in need of something fast, so I refer them to my collection of existing cartoons for various subjects.